GSoft-Goldsmiths/iLost-Back-end/iLost tracker/raspberry pi scripts/STABLE (final-working) scripts/README.md

 * now reboot or shutdown the raspberry pi. it should now work.

+* test and create route in Hologram cloud

 ### any issues please contact marian or hussein